Frequently Asked Questions

 Who makes up the Alliance?

 Aii is a nonpartisan nonprofit educational and research organization.
 The Alliance is made up of two nonprofits: The National Infrastructure Safety Foundation (NISF), a 501(c)(4) and The Public Institute for Facility Safety (PIFS), a 501(c)(3).
-Each of these is governed by a board of directors.
+Each of these is governed by separate boards of directors.
 A volunteer Advisory Council assists the Alliance as a whole by providing decades of experience and insight.
 While two groups comprise the Alliance, Aii serves as one voice dedicated to identifying public policy challenges, researching solutions, and promoting innovation.
 Aii seeks to provide the public, policy makers, and industry leaders with the best educational material to understand the critical issues facing our nation and to improve safety, security, and best practices.

 What exactly does Aii do?